Global Breathing with Floating Ribs and Sternum (49m, Patrons)

 If you are a Patron, please log in:

 Move quietly and comfortably through all the breathing, lifting, and pressing movements.
-Gentle, fine, relaxing movements will change and improve your breathing habits faster than anything effortful.
+Moving in gentle, smooth, and relaxing ways will improve your breathing habits faster than anything effortful.

-Neck and shoulders help: Throughout the lesson, give time and attention to letting your neck and shoulders comfortably shift and respond to the movements of your chest.
+Help for neck and shoulders: Throughout the lesson, give time and attention to letting your neck and shoulders comfortably shift and respond to the movements of your chest.

 Throughout this lesson when your lower back is mentioned it’s more accurate to say the upper part of your lower back, or your lower ribs.
 This is where your floating ribs are.